nicoboou/whats-my-aircraft/README.md

 ## Usage

+1. Access the web app on your local machine, accessible on the port 3000 via `localhost:3000`
-Select a 640x640 image using the file selecter, upload the image & get instant detection result !
+2. Select a 640x640 image using the file selecter, upload the image & get instant detection result !

 ## Stack